robenkleene/prism/manual/src/full---help-output.md

 # Full --help output

 ```
-delta 0.14.0
+prism 0.14.0
 A viewer for git and diff output

 USAGE:
-    delta [OPTIONS] [ARGS]
+    prism [OPTIONS] [ARGS]

 ARGS:
     <MINUS_FILE>
-            First file to be compared when delta is being used in diff mode
+            First file to be compared when prism is being used in diff mode

-            `delta file_1 file_2` is equivalent to `diff -u file_1 file_2 | delta`.
+            `prism file_1 file_2` is equivalent to `diff -u file_1 file_2 | prism`.

     <PLUS_FILE>
-            Second file to be compared when delta is being used in diff mode
+            Second file to be compared when prism is being used in diff mode

 OPTIONS:
         --blame-code-style <STYLE>